Enlarged version: challenges to comprehension

 The challenge of the times in official eyes (reinforced by the perspective of economists) is that of "energy" -- especially in the light of the depletion of oil resources and the controversies over nuclear power.
 But curiously the challenge of the times for most people is not energy but "excitement".
 Energy resources are notably depleted to sustain the pursuit of excitement in all its varied forms.
 Air travel and the use of private vehicles provide obvious illustrations; drug and alcohol use provide another.

 Game players tend not to respond to the preoccupations central to politics.
 Young people respond in significant numbers to the successors of Dungeons and Dragons and other games (see John Borland and Brad King.
-Dungeons & Dreamers, 2003).
+Dungeons and Dreamers, 2003).
 Through the imaginative and mythological content of games, it might be argued that young people are training themselves for Armageddon -- after the enraptured have left [more] -- rather than for the implementation of the United Nations Agenda 21 and its Millennium Development Goals.
 Curiously they are activating, and connecting with, cultural symbols that otherwise would be largely considered meaningless in modern civilization.

 This suggests that for the climate of opinion to change, excitement of some kind needs to be a focus; hence the call here for new kinds of game and play.
 But for this to have any effect on climate change, then such playing needs to "connect" psychologically with consumption patterns at the personal level and with policy processes at the collective level.